300 East Pratt Street: Construction architecture

-The constructions include feature sleek cladding of this millennium and tall, slender proportions that will drastically improve Baltimore's skyline.
-At 48 stories respectively, 300 E. Pratt will likely rise over 500 feet.
-The proposal for 300 E. Pratt St. from InterPark LLC and Comstock Partners calls for a building that would rise at least 38 stories, or about 425 feet, making it among the tallest in the city.
-It would include a hotel with 200 rooms, about 400 apartments, at least 500 parking spaces and up to 20,000 square feet of retail space.
-The apartments will be a mix of one, two and three-bedroom units and will have their own lobby, separate from the hotel.
-However, there were some concerns from the panel members that the building — which as designed would devote much of its first floor to parking, service and mechanical uses with retail on Pratt Street — could contribute to the disconnect between the central business district and the Inner Harbor.
+The proposal for 300 E. Pratt St. from InterPark LLC and Comstock Partners called for a building that would rise at least 38 stories, or about 425 feet, making it among the tallest in the city.
+It was to include a hotel with 200 rooms, about 400 apartments, at least 500 parking spaces and up to 20,000 square feet of retail space.
+The apartments were to have been a mix of one, two and three-bedroom units with their own lobby, separate from the hotel.
+There were concerns from the panel members that the building — which would have devoted much of its first floor to parking, service and mechanical uses with retail on Pratt Street — would contribute to the disconnect between the central business district and the Inner Harbor.
 In order to meet new flood-plain requirements that the building's entrances be 8 feet off the ground in case of flooding during a major storm, Comstock Partners had to shrink the project's footprint, sacrificing about 10,000 square feet of retail space.
-Designers made the steps lower, wider and terraced, leaving wide stoops that invite pedestrians to sit and look out on Pratt Street.
+Designers made the steps lower, wider and terraced, leaving wide stoops that invited pedestrians to sit and look out on Pratt Street.

-Environment and setting

-300 East Pratt Street is in downtown located between Commerce and South Streets near the heart of Baltimore, Inner Harbor.
-It sits along the north side of Pratt Street, almost directly north of the Baltimore World Trade Center.